gemyhex/social-support/README.md

 ### Design Decisions

 * **Single localStorage key** (`social_application`) simplifies versioning and persistence.
-* **Proxy-first for OpenAI** to keep API secrets server-side.
 * **Immediate validation** shows field validity as users type.
 * **Teleport for overlays** ensures modals and toasts layer correctly.

 ---

-## Future Improvements
+## Improvements

 1. **Accessibility**
    * Add a focus trap and `aria-live` regions for modals and toast announcements.
    * Improve keyboard navigation coverage (especially inside dialogs).

 2. **Performance**
    * Introduce a light debounce (100–200ms) for validation on large forms.
    * Lazy-load step components only when visited.

 3. **Testing**
    * Add unit tests for form validation and suggestion integration.
    * Add Cypress or Playwright e2e tests for the multi-step flow.

 4. **User Experience**
    * Add progress summary on the final step before submission.
    * Allow users to download or print their submitted application.

 5. **Architecture**

-   * Refactor API integration to support multiple backends (OpenAI / Mock / Custom Proxy).
+   * Refactor API integration to support multiple backends (OpenAI / Mock).
    * Extract global constants and validation schemas into reusable config files.

 ---